Monday, August 4, 2014

 - Galleria Borghese (Rome)

-Caravaggio painted himself as Goliath!
+Caravaggio painted himself as Goliath, not David!

 - Caravaggio